LearnCobol/dbpre-1/README.md

 compiled with GnuCOBOL to create either a module or an executable program.

 The code for PostgreSQL was written by John A. McKown who is solely responsible for any errors encountered.
+According to the SourceForge page, this code is licensed under the "Creative Commons Attribution" license.
+I have included this license in the file LICENSE.md.
+It can be seen at: https://creativecommons.org/licenses/by/4.0/legalcode

 File List